 The attorneys behind the Wetro Lan campaign are the same lawyers who sued our client in the Garfum v.
 Reflections by Ruth case.
 We desperately need legislative reform to stop more abusive litigation from these trolls.
 Such reform should include fee shifting, heightened pleading requirements, and venue reform to stop shell company trolls dragging innovators to the Eastern District of Texas.
 Without help from Congress, trolls will keep shaking down small companies like Hacom.

-Republished from the EFF's Stupid Patent of the Month series
+EFF's Stupid Patent of the Month series